Memphis tanker truck disaster: Accident

-The vehicle involved in the accident was a 1986 Mack Econodyne tractor towing a 10,450 USgal steel tank, which was manufactured in 1964 and loaded with 9,511 USgal of pressurized liquified propane.
+The vehicle involved in the accident was a 1986 Mack Econodyne tractor towing a 10,450 USgal steel tank manufactured in 1964, loaded with 9,511 USgal of pressurized liquified propane.
 On December 23, 1988, at approximately 10:15 a.m.
-Central Time, the semi-trailer truck skidded off of a ramp carrying traffic on I-40 eastbound at the Midtown interchange in Memphis, rolled about 1 1/4 times, and crashed into a retaining wall at the base of an overpass.
-The crash resulted in a small hole being punctured in the front end of the tank, and the leaking propane quickly enveloped both sides of the interstate in a vapor cloud.
-The cloud ignited seconds later in a boiling liquid expanding vapor explosion (BLEVE) which produced a fireball estimated to be about 700 ft wide and 700 to 800 ft tall.
+Central Time, the semi-trailer truck skidded off a ramp carrying traffic on I-40 eastbound at the Midtown interchange in Memphis, rolled about 1 1/4 times, and crashed into a retaining wall at the base of an overpass.
+The crash punctured a small hole in the front end of the tank.
+Leaking propane quickly enveloped both sides of the interstate in a vapor cloud, which ignited seconds later in a boiling liquid expanding vapor explosion (BLEVE) which produced a fireball estimated to be about 700 ft wide and 700 to 800 ft tall.
 This set nearby vehicles and buildings on fire and instantly killed five motorists, including the driver of the truck.
-The tank was then propelled from the highway by the remaining rapidly escaping and combusting gas inside of the tank, causing it to strike a nearby overpass bridge before exiting the freeway right-of-way, bouncing off of the ground, striking the top of a tree, and crashing into a duplex about 125 yds away from the crash site.
+The tank was then propelled from the highway by the remaining rapidly escaping and combusting gas inside of the tank, causing it to strike a nearby overpass bridge before exiting the freeway right-of-way, bouncing off the ground, striking the top of a tree, and crashing into a duplex about 125 yds away from the crash site.
 This instantly killed an occupant of the complex and started a fire which subsequently spread to multiple other buildings and cars.
-At the same time the tank became airborne, most of the tractor was propelled into the southbound lanes of I-40.
+As the tank became airborne, most of the tractor was propelled into the southbound lanes of I-40.
 Other parts of the truck, including tires and an axle, were hurled from the crash site into nearby homes.
 The crash created a traffic jam that extended several miles in all directions, and about one hour after the crash, a truck on I-240 northbound crashed into stopped vehicles at the south end of the traffic congestion, killing the driver.
-In addition to the truck, a total of seven other cars were completely destroyed by the explosion.
+In addition to the truck, seven cars were completely destroyed by the explosion.
 Ten other cars, seven houses, and one industrial building were damaged by the explosion and subsequent fires.
-A total of 10 people were injured, and two people who were inside of homes impacted by the crash died the following day from their injuries.
+Ten people were injured, and two people who were inside homes impacted by the crash died the following day from their injuries.
 Several of the injured were treated for severe burns, and some of the deceased victims were burned beyond recognition.